a-nonymou-s/Memory-Game/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. <br />
 This Project is made mainly for the university of HASSAN II \ Psychology Dept